arangodb/docs/3.8/aql/operations-insert.md

   } INTO users OPTIONS { overwrite: true }
 ```

+### `overwriteMode`

 To further control the behavior of INSERT on primary index unique constraint
-violations, there is the *overwriteMode* option.
+violations, there is the `overwriteMode` option.
 It offers the following
 modes:

-- `"ignore"`: if a document with the specified *_key* value exists already,
+- `"ignore"`: if a document with the specified `_key` value exists already,
   nothing will be done and no write operation will be carried out.
 The
   insert operation will return success in this case.
 This mode does not
   support returning the old document version.
 Using `RETURN OLD` will trigger
   a parse error, as there will be no old version to return. `RETURN NEW`
   will only return the document in case it was inserted.
 In case the
   document already existed, `RETURN NEW` will return `null`.
-- `"replace"`: if a document with the specified *_key* value exists already,
+- `"replace"`: if a document with the specified `_key` value exists already,
   it will be overwritten with the specified document value.
 This mode will
-  also be used when no overwrite mode is specified but the *overwrite*
+  also be used when no overwrite mode is specified but the `overwrite`
-  flag is set to *true*.
+  flag is set to `true`.
-- `"update"`: if a document with the specified *_key* value exists already,
+- `"update"`: if a document with the specified `_key` value exists already,
   it will be patched (partially updated) with the specified document value.
-- `"conflict"`: if a document with the specified *_key* value exists already,
+- `"conflict"`: if a document with the specified `_key` value exists already,
   return a unique constraint violation error so that the insert operation
   fails.
 This is also the default behavior in case the overwrite mode is
-  not set, and the *overwrite* flag is *false* or not set either.
+  not set, and the `overwrite` flag is `false` or not set either.

-The main use case of inserting documents with overwrite mode *ignore* is
+The main use case of inserting documents with overwrite mode `ignore` is
 to make sure that certain documents exist in the cheapest possible way.
-In case the target document already exists, the *ignore* mode is most
+In case the target document already exists, the `ignore` mode is most
 efficient, as it will not retrieve the existing document from storage and
 not write any updates to it.

-When using the *update* overwrite mode, the *keepNull* and *mergeObjects*
+When using the `update` overwrite mode, the `keepNull` and `mergeObjects`
 options control how the update is done.
 See [UPDATE operation](operations-update.html#query-options).